PaloAltoNetworks/ansible-pan/docs/modules/panos_check.rst

 Synopsis
 --------

-Check if PAN-OS device is ready for being configured (no pending jobs) The check could be done once or multiple times until the device is ready
+Check if PAN-OS device is ready for being configured (no pending jobs).
+The check could be done once or multiple times until the device is ready.

 Options
 -------